trek-view/basecamp/_posts/2021-04-23-trek-view-ride-quality-index.md

 TRI is a summary statistic for a given segment of trail.
 Over the course of a kilometer, a trail may be in excellent condition for one stretch and in poor condition for another.

-In this case I choose sections of about 2 meters over a timeline of 1 second (which is very granular).
+In this case I choose sections of about 2 metres over a timeline of 1 second (which is very granular).
 For a large trail network, presenting this data will take more processing to prove valuable.
-Riders are going to want details of the best and worst parts of the trail but are not going to want to sift through data at 2 meter intervals.
+Riders are going to want details of the best and worst parts of the trail but are not going to want to sift through data at 2 metre intervals.

 For a cheap and fairly reliable way to measure trail quality this methodology is surprisingly accurate.
 However, rolling this out on a global scale is a different story.